Working from home

 - Effective access controls, such as strong passwords, and, where available, encryption are used to restrict access to the device, and to reduce the risk if a device is stolen or lost

 - Work email accounts rather than personal ones are used for work-related emails involving personal data.
-If personal email has to be used, any contents and attachments should be encrypted and personal or confidential data should be avoided in subject lines
+If a personal email has to be used, any contents and attachments should be encrypted and personal or confidential data should be avoided in subject lines

 - Where possible only the organisation’s trusted networks or cloud services are used